tlelievre26/group5phase2/README.md

 - Your input should be a **plain text file** with each URL on a new line.
 - The `<URL_FILE>` should point to the absolute location of this file.
+> There is a sample file located in the root project directory: sample-url-file.txt.
 ### 2. Supported URL Types

 Your file can contain URLs from: